 The Cow•Vac comes with a one year Limited Warranty and 90-Day Money Back Guarantee if you are an existing Fly Predator customer.
 The Dayton fan has a one year warranty and replacements are available direct from Grainger or Spalding Labs.
 The interior lights are long lasting LEDs.

-For more than 41 years, Spalding Laboratories has been the leader in expert pesticide free fly control.
+For 42 years, Spalding Laboratories has been the leader in expert pesticide free fly control.
 Our products include Fly Predators®, Bye Bye Odor®, Traps, and now the Cow•Vac.

 © Spalding Laboratories.
 All Rights Reserved.